Other Health Resources in our State

 Free and Charitable Clinics are safety-net health care organizations that utilize a volunteer/staff model to provide a range of medical, dental, pharmacy, vision and/or behavioral health services to economically disadvantaged individuals.
 Such clinics are 501(c)(3) tax-exempt organizations or operate as a program component or affiliate of a 501(c)(3) organization.

 The importance of finding cancer in its early stages is well documented.
 Cancers that are potentially lethal can be relatively harmless if removed before they have spread to other parts of your body.
-The New Jersey Cancer Education and Early Detection Screening Program (NJCEED) is part of the New Jersey Department of Health and Senior Services.
+The NJCEED is part of the New Jersey Department of Health.
 NJCEED provides comprehensive screening services for breast, cervical, prostate, and colorectal cancer.
 The services include education, outreach, early detection, case management, screening, tracking, and follow-up.

 World Trade Center Health Program